Morning Driver In PJs Escapes Serious Injury In Fair Lawn

 A pajama-clad motorist escaped serious injury in a rollover crash Monday morning in Fair Lawn.

-The Toyota Corolla struck an occupied Toyota min-van that was parked on Heights Avenue before landing on its side shortly before 8 a.m.
+The Toyota Camry struck an occupied Toyota min-van that was parked on Heights Avenue before landing on its side shortly before 8 a.m.

 The Fair Lawn Volunteer Ambulance Corps took the driver to St. Joseph's Regional Medical Center to be evaluated.